The ideal intersection property for essential groupoid C*-algebras: Essentially confined subgroupoids

-In this section we provide a full characterisation of the ideal intersection property for {\'e}tale groupoids with locally compact space of units which are either Hausdorff or $\sigma$-compact.
+In this section we provide a full characterisation of the ideal intersection property for {\'e}tale groupoids satisfying similar assumptions as in \S~\ref{sec:compact-unit-space}.
 To this end, we will combine Theorem~\ref{thm:seciso} with the study of a suitable notion of Alexandrov groupoid.

 Recall that if $X$ is a locally compact Hausdorff space, its Alexandrov or one-point compactification is the compact Hausdorff space $X^+ = X \sqcup \{\infty\}$ whose topology is determined by specifying that the inclusion $X \hra X^+$ is a homeomorphism onto its image and a neighbourhood basis of $\infty$ is provided by the set $\{\infty\} \cup (X \setminus K)$, where $K \subseteq X$ runs through compact subsets of $X$.
 In particular, $X \subseteq X^+$ is dense if $X$ is non-compact and $\infty$ is an isolated point in $X^+$ if $X$ is compact.